Transfers to Roth IRAs: Part 2

 Special Deferral of Tax on Rollovers to Roth IRAs in 2010. – For a “taxable qualified rollover contribution” (TQR contribution) to a Roth IRA in 2010, one-half the income generally is not taxable until 2011, and the other half generally not taxable until 2012 (unless the retiree elects to report it all in 2010).
 However, if the retiree dies or takes a distribution of any of the transferred funds before 2012, the retiree must accelerate payment of the deferred tax on the distributed funds.
 Nevertheless, a surviving spouse who is the sole beneficiary of the Roth account may elect to continue the deferral into his or her own tax returns.
 (Tax Increase Prevention and Reconciliation Act of 2005, Pub.
 L. No. 109-455, § 512; I.R.C. § 408A.)
 See Chapter 6 of the treatise.

-MyRAs: A New Type of Roth IRA. – Roth IRAs now include myRAs.
-A myRA is a type of account administered for a participant by the U.S. government The account is funded with payroll deductions remitted by employers.
-The federal government invests the remitted funds in U.S savings bonds paying a variable rate of interest.
-Accumulations in a myRA are limited to the lesser of $15,000 or 30 years of accumulations.
-The tax treatment of myRAs is the same as the tax treatment of other Roth IRAs.
+MyRAs: A Now Terminated Type of Roth IRA. – The Treasury Department announced on July 31, 2017 that it was winding down and terminating the myRA program.
+A myRA was a type of account administered for a participant by the U.S. government The account was funded with payroll deductions remitted by employers.
+The federal government invested the remitted funds in U.S savings bonds paying a variable rate of interest.
+Accumulations in a myRA were limited to the lesser of $15,000 or 30 years of accumulations.
+The tax treatment of myRAs was the same as the tax treatment of other Roth IRAs.
 (White House Fact Sheet: Opportunity for All: Securing a Dignified Retirement for All Americans (Jan.
-30, 2014).)
+30, 2014); Treasury Department News Release, TDNR SM-0135, 2017FED ¶46,321.)
 See Chapter 6 of the treatise.

 Using Multiple Rollovers to Make Tax-Free Roth IRA Contributions. – A retiree may combine a trustee-to-trustee rollover to a traditional IRA with a trustee-to-trustee rollover to a Roth IRA, all from a single qualified plan distribution.
 In fact, the retiree can make the rollovers totally tax-free by (1) limiting the Roth IRA rollover to an amount equal to the recovery of investment in the distribution and (2) allocating all the investment to the Roth IRA rollover.
 The direct rollover of the distributed pre-tax earnings to the traditional IRA is also tax-free.
 (Notice 2014-54, 2014-41 I.R.B.
 670.)
 See Chapter 6 of the treatise.